nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `list`

-### Editing a person : `edit`
+### Editing a task : `edit_task` / `edit_t`

-Edits an existing person in the address book.
+Edits a task present in the task list.

-Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`
+Syntax: `edit_task INDEX [n/TASK_DESCRIPTION] [d/DEADLINE] [s/STATUS]`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …​
+* Edits the task at the specific INDEX.
+The index refers to the number shown in the tasks list displayed.
+The index must be a positive integer 1, 2, 3, …
-* At least one of the optional fields must be provided.
+* User is required to key in at least one of the optional fields
-* Existing values will be updated to the input values.
+* Existing values will be replaced with the input values
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing status, the existing status of the order will be removed and replaced with the given status
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+* `edit_task 1 d/Get creamer` Edits the 1st task description to be get creamer
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+* `edit_t 3 d/2023-12-31 s/N` Edits the 3rd task deadline to 2023-12-31 and sets the status as not done

 ### Locating persons by name: `find`